What Are the Pros and Cons of Living in Seattle in 2025?

 Whether you’re a young professional looking to start a new job or just advance in your current career, you might want to consider living in Seattle.
 The city is home to a variety of industries that offer well-paying jobs, but a lot of the focus is in tech, information, and communication.
 Companies like Microsoft, Amazon, and Expedia all call Seattle home, in addition to thousands of other IT companies.
 And did you know that lots of jobs are also available in the aerospace industry?
 Boeing, along with other commercial airline manufacturers, call Seattle home and offer residents a variety of jobs in the area.

-Remember how we said that Seattle is one of the most educated cities in the country?
+Sometimes the pros and cons of living in Seattle go hand in hand.
+For example, remember how we said that Seattle is one of the most educated cities in the country?
 With a workforce like that, you can naturally expect competition for jobs to be tough.
 For every job posting, there are plenty of well-qualified candidates to choose from.
-That being said, it’s best to make sure you’re prepared with a job already secured before your move, or that you’re moving with enough savings to dedicate plenty of time for full-time job searching.
+That being said, it’s best to make sure you’re prepared with a job already secured before your move, or that you’re moving with enough savings to dedicate plenty of time to full-time job searching.

 Washington has no state income tax, which means you get to keep more of your paycheck.
 However, living in Seattle means you’ll have a pretty high sales tax (10.25 percent) to deal with, as well as some of the highest property taxes in the country.